sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Employees feel that their work is meaningful and leverages their expertise.
 They have the tools and resources necessary to get their work done.
-These include technical resources, such as access to servers or environments necessary to develop and test, or resources needed to learn and develop new skills.
+These include technical resources, such as access to servers or environments necessary to develop and test, or resources needed to learn new skills.
 Employees spend more time leveraging their creativity to add business value and less time on repetitive tasks.

 Employees feel they can be honest with management without fear of reproach and be confident that things will improve.